cbcrg/tcoffee/docs/tcoffee_manual.rst

 ------------------------------------
 According to several benchmarks, T-Coffee is on overall more accurate than ClustalW, but this increased accuracy comes at a price: **T-Coffee (default mode) is slower than ClustalW** (about N times for N Sequences).
 If you are familiar with ClustalW or if you run a ClustalW server, you will find that we have made some efforts to ensure as much compatibility as possible between ClustalW and T-Coffee.
 Whenever it was relevant, we have kept the flag names and the flag syntax of ClustalW.
 Yet, you will find that T-Coffee also has many extra possibilities...

-If you want to align closely related sequences, **T-Coffee can also be used in a fast mode** (command 1),**much faster than ClustalW, and about as accurate**.
+If you want to align closely related sequences, **T-Coffee can also be used in a fast mode ,much faster than ClustalW, and about as accurate** (command 1).
 This mode works by only considering the best diagonals between two sequences, and by default all the diagonals with substitution score >0 are considered, but you can lower this to reduce the running time (command 2).
 That will only consider the top 10 diagonals.
 This will be very useful if you have long and very similar sequences to align (DNA for instance).

 ::